Drawing a Pony Wall

 - Specify the desired Height of Lower Pony Wall.

-- If you would like to Show Lower Wall in Plan View, check this box.
+- If you would like to Show Lower Wall in Plan View, select this.

 - Click OK to close the dialog, then click the Done button to close the Default Settings dialog, as well.